pwr-Solaar/Solaar/docs/installation.md

 You can install this rule by copying, as root, `rules.d/42-logitech-unify-permissions.rules` from Solaar to `/etc/udev/rules.d`.
-The udev daemon will automatically pick up this file using inotify.
+You will probably also have to tell udev to reload its rule via `sudo udevadm control --reload-rules`.

-For this rule to set up the correct permissions for your receiver you will then need to either physically remove the receiver and re-insert it or reboot your computer.
+For this rule to set up the correct permissions for your receivers and devices you will then need to either disconnect your receivers and any USB-connected or Bluetooth-connected devices and re-connect them or reboot your computer.

-You only need to install Solaar's udev rule if it is not already installed on your system or you have a receiver that is not in the installed rule.
+You only need to install Solaar's udev rule if it is not already installed on your system or the rule has changed.

 ## Running from the Download Directories